Sollovin/Quantum-Optics-Learning-in-2021/README.md

     `/home/wangtao/ljt_group/Lectures on Quantum Optics - 2020` folder.
 -   The notes I write for the cource are put in the [notes](https://github.com/Sollovin/Quantum-Optics-Learning-in-2021/tree/master/notes) folder in the repository.
+-   If you need a textboot for reference, *Quantum Optics* written by Scully and Zubairy is recommended.
 -   If any other materials are need, I will upload to here in time.

 Finally, have fun with the cources and thanks to Prof. Carlos for the excellent